 Battery power technology has developed tremendously over recent years, making it an increasingly appealing option for HGVs.
 Electric trucks are now capable of covering hundreds of miles a day and charging points can easily be installed at depots for greater convenience.

 Some manufacturers are already developing battery-electric HGVs, showing that steps are being taken towards zero-emissions vehicles in the haulage industry.
 As electric HGVs become more commonplace costs will begin to decline, making them an affordable option for HGV drivers.
-It has also been argued that the investment in battery-electric HGVs by fleets will be returned in five years.
 Renewable energy is, therefore, more practical and cost-effective than ever before.

 Greener alternatives to diesel and petrol need to be developed further to ensure that they are cost-effective and practical enough to fuel HGVs.
 Currently, just 0.2% of HGVs on the road are alternatively fuelled, showing that vast amounts of progress still needs to be made.
 However, with the automotive industry now focusing on battery power and hydrogen, the likelihood of an electric future for HGVs is becoming increasingly conceivable.